Chapter 3. Urban, Industrial, and Divided: Socio-Economic Change, 1867-1920

 Figure 3.41 The final push for women’s suffrage in 1917 saw men taking a more enthusiastic role as allies.
 [Long Description]

 Other key issues garnered the time and attention of feminists beyond the vote.
 Working-class women, on occasion in concert with middle-class allies, attempted to oppose the inequities of industrial capitalism and inequities within the labour movement.
 They also specifically agitated as wives and mothers protesting high consumer prices.
-Farm women lobbied for legislative changes which would allow them greater financial independence and power especially as related to and .
+Farm women lobbied for legislative changes which would allow them greater financial independence and power especially as related to homestead rights and dower laws.
 There were still other efforts to raise the moral tone of Canadian society primarily by Euro-Canadian middle-class women.
 These feminists were not alone in this battle, but far more than others, they raised concerns particular to the situation of women and with a view to altering existing gender relations through the attainment of a single moral standard.
 Social hierarchies of class, race, religion, and colonial status were at times questioned and contested during the first wave but far more they were unquestioned and re-affirmed.[3]

 Key Points